tc39/notes/es9/2018-03/mar-20.md

 SSA: I don't think so

-JRL: the only implementation difficulty i see is if we allow yield here
+JRL: the only implementation difficulty I see is if we allow yield here

 DE: we cannot allow yield here.
 The semantics of the generator is that it evaluates the arguments, and then waits for a next call to continue.
 You need to call the extra `next`, and there no way you can pause here.
 Presumably transpilers are already aware of the differences between these two.
 Could you elaborate on what transpilers do?